scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 SemanticDB data that corresponds to different Scala types, inspired by the scala.reflect documentation [\[27\]][27].

-In these examples, we will be using a simple notation to describe SemanticDB data.
+In these examples, we will be using a simple notation to describe SemanticDB data.In this notation, `M(v1, v2, ...)` corresponds a message `M` with fields set to values `v1`, `v2`, etc. Literals correspond to scalar values, and `List(x1, x2, ...)` corresponds to repeated values.
-In this notation, `M(v1, v2, ...)` corresponds a message `M` with fields set to values `v1`, `v2`, etc. Literals correspond to scalar values, and `List(x1, x2, ...)` corresponds to repeated values.
 Moreover, `<X>` corresponds to a message that represents `X`.

 ```protobuf
 message TypeRef {